 Plant based protein powder

 My mom was actually the one who first introduced me to hemp protein powder.
-I'd been trying to create my own plant based protein powder for years, without success.
+I’d been trying to create my own plant based protein powder for years, without success.
 She encouraged me to try it, and I was hooked!
-So I now use it as the main ingredient in my very own Protein Smoothie Boost.
+So I now use it as the main ingredient in my very own homemade protein powder.
 Along with organic chia seeds and organic flax seeds, this super clean formula boosts any smoothie by 10 grams of protein + 4 grams of healthy fat.
 I believe in the power of plant based protein, and am passionate about educating others about it too!

 Hemp hearts sauce recipe